douglasgreen/outlines/computing/data_science/xml.md

 2.  **Standards and Protocols:**

     -   Many industries have developed standard XML formats for exchanging data within their fields.
 Examples include SOAP (Simple Object Access Protocol) in web services, FIXML in financial services, and HL7 in healthcare.
-    -   XML is also used in RESTful APIs, where it\'s one of the formats available for data exchange, alongside JSON.
+    -   XML is also used in RESTful APIs, where it's one of the formats available for data exchange, alongside JSON.

 3.  **Advantages:**